gekware/minecraft-server-hibernation/README.md

 \* = it's not compulsory to modify this parameter

-(remember to run the set msh to run at reboot)
+(remember to automatically run msh at reboot)

 -----
 ### DEFINITIONS: